codex-academy/weekly-bus-ticket/readme.md

 # Bus tickets

-What is a Factory function you ask?

-Let's take a step back and think about it a bit in the context of bus tickets.
+What is a Factory function?
+Let's think about them in the context of bus tickets.

 A bus ticket for a single ride is like a normal function - you pay money and you get on the bus.
+A function that takes a parameter and returns a result.

 Like this: